chandrapalerla/java-features/java-11/README.md

 API Enhancements and New Features:

 1. HTTP Client (Standard) API:

+   The java.net.http package introduces a new HTTP Client API to replace the old HttpURLConnection API.
+   This new API supports both synchronous and asynchronous programming models.

 2. Local-Variable Syntax for Lambda Parameters:

+   You can now use the var keyword to declare the types of the parameters in implicitly typed lambda expressions.

 3. Nested Based Access Control:

 4. Optional.isEmpty():

 5. String Methods:
       New methods in the String class: lines(), strip(), stripLeading(), stripTrailing(), repeat(int), and isBlank().

 6. Files.readString() and Files.writeString():

 Memory Management and Performance Improvements: